-Regular student cites & examples HEA Sec.
+HEA Sec.
 484(a)(1), (b)(3), (4); 34 CFR 668.32(a)(1)

-Lem Community College allows anyone with a high school diploma or the equivalent to enroll in any of its courses.
-Many of these students do not intend to receive a degree or certificate.
+Lem Community College allows anyone with a high school diploma or the equivalent to enroll in any course.
+Many of LCC's students do not intend to receive a degree or certificate.
 Lem requires students who want to receive a degree or certificate to complete a form stating which degree or certificate they are studying for and to meet regularly with an academic advisor.
-It considers such students to be regular students; other students in the same classes are not regular students.
+LCC considers them to be regular students, while others in the same classes are not regular students.